 A couple of days after an overseas PCS move, I wandered into my teen’s room to find him in the midst of hanging up his favorite posters— boxes and belongings completely unpacked, bed made neatly.

 We’re also well aware of the other challenges our military kids face at a young age: the deployments and separations from a parent, being the “new kid” repeatedly, and constantly adjusting to the challenges of military life.
-We owe much to our country’s youngest heroes.
+We owe so much to our country’s youngest heroes.

 Pat Conroy, one of America’s greatest authors and a "military brat" himself, once penned, “We spent our entire childhoods in the service of our country, and no one even knew we were there.”
-Thankfully, I think we've come a long way from his childhood days.
+Thankfully, I hope we've come a long way from his childhood days.

 If yours is a military family, you probably know that April is designated the Month of the Military Child.
 How will you celebrate your kids this month?